srl295/srl295-slides/presentation.md

 # ECMA-402 process

 - TC39 meeting at this instant
+???
+… but in Washington State
 --

 - Collaborate: https://github.com/tc39/ecma402/
+???
+Jump in…
 ---

 # ECMA-402 future

 ## General trend:
 - “low level” support vs “high level” formatters
+???
+a Date format is great.
+But the focus now is raw materials so first class support can be written.
 ---

 ## ECMA-402 Upcoming: